EchoRLiu/robustGarch/README.md

 plot(bm)
 ```

-For more examples and explanation, please refer to the vignette [robGarch-Vignette](https://github.com/EchoRLiu/robGarch/blob/master/vignettes/robGarch_Vignette.pdf).
+For more examples and explanation, please refer to the  [robGarch-Vignette](https://github.com/EchoRLiu/robGarch/blob/master/vignettes/robGarch_Vignette.pdf).

 ## Future Development